mattermost/mattermost-handbook/operations/workplace/people/hr-cadences.md

 #### **Q10.
 I have a best friend at Mattermost.**

+The term “best friend” is intended to mean **quality of work relationships**.
+Gallup intentionally uses this term because it pinpoints a dynamic of great workgroups.

+When camaraderie exists within and across teams, issues are more likely to be solved with greater ease, clarity, speed, and [trust](https://handbook.mattermost.com/company/about-mattermost#leadership-principles).
+[Gallup's research](https://www.gallup.com/workplace/236213/why-need-best-friends-work.aspx) also shows that when camaraderie or a sense of affiliation is low, [high impact issues](https://docs.google.com/presentation/d/1BDSaeW-M92gth_NM1vI23dtbFLBsYVIk/edit#slide=id.g6f3b66b1fb_0_352) or problems that require partnership are more likely to be avoided, and less likely to be driven with positive actions that benefit the business and teams.

+In addition to camraderie within workgroups, we also care about fostering quality relationships with coworkers outside of workgroups.
 Socializing is physically difficult in a remote environment but not impossible.
-However, this factor does prioritize our focus to foster connections across Mattermost.
-We have a great team of staff and contributors around the world and the opportunity to create connections across teams and within our global community is a Mattermost differentiator.
+We have a great team of staff and contributors and want to support opportunities to create and build connections with team and community members around the world.

-The term “best friend” in this question is intended to mean quality of work relationships.
-When camaraderie exists within and across teams, issues are more likely to be solved with greater ease, clarity, speed, and [trust](https://handbook.mattermost.com/company/about-mattermost#leadership-principles).
-When camaraderie is low, [high impact issues](https://docs.google.com/presentation/d/1BDSaeW-M92gth_NM1vI23dtbFLBsYVIk/edit#slide=id.g6f3b66b1fb_0_352) or problems that require partnership are more likely to be avoided.

 #### **Q11.
 In the last six months, someone at Mattermost has talked to me about my progress.**